cloro

 In the AI search era, traffic is a vanity metric.

-If Perplexity reads your article and gives the user the answer, the user has no reason to click your link.
+If Perplexity reads your article and gives the user the answer, there is no reason to click your link.
 You served the user, but you didn’t get the session.

 Does this mean SEO is dead?
-No. It means the goal of SEO has changed.
+No. The goal of SEO has changed.

 • Being cited in an AI answer builds brand authority.